nemethviktor/OfficeFileVersionUpdater/readme.md

 If you happen to have some files saved by pre-release versions of Office 2007 (in particular Beta 1 and 2) then this app won't solve your problems.
 One is that as per above the script ignores PPTX/XLSX files entirely but that aside Post-Beta2-Office2007 apps are not capable of reading Beta1 & Beta2 files because they are not the same format.
 So, the app will try to command Word to open the DOCX (because we can't get the versioning flag without opening a file) but will fail (because Word can't read it if your file was saved in _not_ B2TR.
 Excel can't read even the B2TR files.).
 The best you can do is get a VM Windows 7 and a pre-release Office 2007 ISO from somewhere (message me) and then manually rebuild your files in a separate VM.

-## What you need

-You'll need a working version of Office 15+ (2013 that is.
-The relevant connector files between C# and Office are from the 2013 version, there aren't any newer ones as of 2023)
-You'll obviously need to have access to your file passwords etc where applicable.

 ## Further notes